unixwzrd/oobabooga-macOS/README.md

 ## 20 Jul 2023 - Rebuilt things *Again* because many modules were updated

 Many modules were bumped in version and some support was added for the new LLaMa 2 models.
-I don't seem to have everything working, but did identify one application issue which will increase performance fro MPS, if not for Cuda.
+I don't seem to have everything working, but did identify one application issue which will increase performance fro MPS, if not for CUDA.

 The two TTS modules use the same Global model variable in them, so model gets clobbered if you use them.
 I've submitted a pull request for this.
 [Dev ms #3232](https://github.com/oobabooga/text-generation-webui/pull/3232) and filed a bug report [Use of global variable model in ElevenLabs and Silero extensions clobbers application global model](https://github.com/oobabooga/text-generation-webui/issues/3234).
 This was my first time submitting a pull request and submitting a bug report, took a long time to actually figure out how to do it, but maybe there is an easier way than what I did.
 Anyway, with this fix, macOS users with M1/M2 processors should see a vast performance improvement if you are using either of these TTS extensions.